maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

 </figure>

 ## To go further
-I would like to use a resin 3D-printer to make other parts and compare the results.
+I would like to use a resin 3D printer to make other parts and compare the results.
 I plan to finish my chess game whenever I got time.
 I want to implement OctoPrint on my Uni's printers to be able to print from everywhere in the building and monitor the printing.
 Play with the independent layer settings in Prusa to optimize my printing time.